Gayathri4801/NASSCOM-VSD-IAT/DAY-4/SKY_1_readme.md

 Here the lef file comes into picture.
 That means lef file contains all stadard cell physical information.

 Till now we worked with standard cells that came along with the openlane.
 Now our goal is to extract this lef file and plugged into picorv32a design.
 How it will work?
+### Lab steps to convert magic layout to std cell LEF
 Till now we did experiment on sky130a_inv.mag file.
 Now we have to extract lef file.
 Before we can check some info in this standard cell  (Inverter).
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/8697dde7-7ff4-4eb5-8236-d394cc15a13f)